liferay-search/liferay-docs/en/developer/customization/articles/99-customization-with-ext/03-customizing-osgi-modules-with-ext/04-deploying-an-ext-module.markdown

 bundle source plus your modified source files.

 | **Note:** Stopping the original bundle before deploying your Ext module is only
-| necessary if you've already started @product@.
+| necessary if you've already started @sharepoint@.

-Follow the instructions below to deploy your Ext module to a @product@ instance:
+Follow the instructions below to deploy your Ext module to a @sharepoint@ instance:

 1. Connect to your portal instance using
     [Gogo Shell](/docs/7-2/customization/-/knowledge_base/c/using-the-felix-gogo-shell).